qimuan7/ITM/Assets/README_EN.md

 ### Prerequisites:

-1. Your computer system needs to be Windows or OSX-10.14 or earlier.
+1. Your computer system needs to be Windows or OSX-10.14 or earlier (10.15+ can read the wiki).
 Ensure that **"Keep iTunes Media folder organized", "Copy added songs to iTunes Media", and "Share iTunes Library XML with other applications" are enabled in iTunes **Advanced Settings**.

 2. Android devices are recommended to be Android 10+.
 Android 14 (OneUI 6.1) has been tested.
 I am unsure about the system version required for the FFmpeg component; please try it yourself.